 - Organisational development concepts and interventions: Analysing forces for and against change and a range of change interventions.

-- Management development: national and international comparisons; the need for management development; strategies and trends.
+- Management of talented employees; the need for management development; strategies and trends.

 - Open and distance learning: HRD through various media and technology; advantages and disadvantages of learning "off-the-job".